 Alabama seniors spearhead efforts to protect Mobile Bay from toxic ash

-In coastal Alabama, a small group of seniors is taking issue with a power company's plans to seal off a toxic coal waste site along the banks of the Mobile River.
-Cori Yonge with Alabama Public Radio has the story behind their late-in-life ambitions to protect the environment.
+In coastal Alabama, a small group of seniors is taking on a powerful utility.
+They say Alabama Power's plan for a toxic coal waste site along the banks of the Mobile River could lead to an environmental catastrophe.
+Cori Yonge with Alabama Public Radio has the story.

 CORI YONGE, BYLINE: As morning commuters whiz by and a flock of brown pelicans soars overhead, Frankie Boatman casts his fishing line into Mobile Bay.
 The retiree spends much of his time out and about these waters.